beemarie/knative-lab/workshop/exercise-5/README.md

     echo -n "<token_value>" | base64 -b0  # MacOS
     ```

 3. This time we'll create the secret via a .yaml file.
 Update the `docker-secret.yaml` file with your base64 encoded password.
-Open the file by clicking the pencil icon in the top right of the terminal:
+Open the file by clicking the pencil icon in the top right of the terminal, or use the tab you already have open:

     ![](../README_images/pencil.png)